dennislee22/dennislee22.github.io/docs/cdppvc/addecs.md

     ![](../../assets/images/ecs/expandecs15.png)

-16. Note that the new ECS worker/agent node has successfully been added.
+16. Note that the new ECS worker/agent node has been added successfully.

     ![](../../assets/images/ecs/expandecs16.png)

-    The ECS cluster has 4 nodes currently.
+    The ECS cluster is now updated with the new node.

     ```bash
     # kubectl get nodes